 I find that using masking tape is a great way to make edges much neater.
 In particular, I always try to use it when I’m painting skirting boards because then I don’t have to worry about painting the floor at the same time!

-If you take some aluminium foil and put it into the tray, pushing it into the corners and around the edges, when you have finished painting you can just remove the foil and throw it away, leaving a nice clean plastic tray that doesn’t need any cleaning.
+Put a sheet of aluminium foil into the tray, pushing it into the corners and around the edges.
+When you’ve finished painting, you can just remove the foil and throw it away, leaving a nice clean plastic tray that doesn’t need any cleaning.

 One of the things I used to hate about painting was having to keep cleaning brushes after every use.
 This is time-consuming and not the most fun job, which is all the more annoying when there is lots of painting to do over several days.

-A professional decorator told Dan that instead of cleaning his paint brushes after every use, he simply wraps them in a plastic bag so that they don’t dry out, and they are fine to use the next day.
+A professional decorator told Dan that instead of cleaning his paint brushes after every use, he simply wraps them in a plastic bag so they don’t dry out.
+They’re then fine to use the next day.

 We decided to give this a go and it really works.
-When we have finished painting for the day, we simply put our paintbrushes into plastic food bags and they don’t dry out.
-I’m not sure how long they can be wrapped up without drying out for but we’ve tried it for longer than overnight and the brushes have still been fine.
+When we’ve finished painting for the day, we simply put our paintbrushes into plastic food bags and they don’t dry out.
+I’m not sure how long they can be wrapped up without drying out, but we’ve tried it for longer than overnight and they’ve still been fine.

-And there you have it, 6 simple tips that have really helped to make painting our house so much easier.
+And there you have it, 6 simple painting tips that have made decorating our house much easier.
 If only we had known them all when we first moved in!